 All the information in the ESG Report reflects the ESG performance of the Group for the Reporting Period.
 The ESG Report covers the Group's overall environmental and social performance of the business operations.
-In relation to the Group's corporate governance matters, please refer to the Corporate Governance Report on pages 20 to 33 of this report.
-Unless otherwise stated, the ESG Report focuses on its business operations in Hong Kong and Vietnam, which represent the majority of Group's environmental and social impacts.
+In relation to the Group's corporate governance matters, please refer to the Corporate Governance Report on pages 20 to 32 of this report.

+During the Reporting Period, the Group changed its mode of operation from manufacturing and trading to trading of electronic and electrical parts and components, therefore manufacturing operation in the PRC was excluded in the ESG Report.
+Unless otherwise stated, the ESG Report focuses on its business operations in Hong Kong and Vietnam, which represent the majority of the Group's environmental and social impacts.